juliajessica/basalt-ds/README.md

 Runs the app in the development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-## <span style="color:#74875d;">Known Bugs</span>

-_Feel free to email me at [juliajessicasher@gmail.com](mailto:juliajessicasher@gmail.com) if you run into any issues or have questions, ideas or concerns.
-Please enjoy and feel free to share your opinion, constructive criticism, or comments of my work. :+1:_

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).